-- (1) The National Director may by way of an ex parte application apply to a competent High Court for an order prohibiting any person, subject to such conditions and exceptions as may be specified in the order, from dealing in any manner with any property to which the order relates. - (2) A restraint order may be made- - (a) in respect of such realizable property as may be specified in the restraint order and which is held by the person against whom the restraint order is being made; - (b) in respect of all realizable property held by such person, whether it is specified in the restraint order or not; - (c) in respect of all property which, if it is transferred to such person after the making of the restraint order, would be realizable property. - (3) (a) A court to which an application is made in terms of subsection (1) may make a provisional restraint order having immediate effect and may simultaneously grant a rule nisi calling upon the defendant upon a day mentioned in the rule to appear and to show cause why the restraint order should not be made final.

-- (b) If the defendant has been absent during a period of 21 days from his or her usual place of residence and from his or her business, if any, within the Republic, the court may direct that it shall be sufficient service of that rule if a copy thereof is affixed to or near the outer door of the buildings where the court sits and published in the Gazette, or may direct some other mode of service. - (c) Upon application by the defendant, the court may anticipate the return day for the purpose of discharging the provisional restraint order if 24 hours' notice of such application has been given to the applicant contemplated in subsection (1). - (4) (a) A restraint order shall provide for notice to be given to persons affected by the order. - (b) Any person affected by a restraint order may at any time apply for the variation or rescission of the order. - (5) If it deems it necessary in the interests of justice, the High Court which made a restraint order- - (a) may at any time vary or rescind the restraint order; or - (b) shall rescind the restraint order if the proceedings against the defendant concerned are concluded. - (6) Without derogating from the generality of the powers conferred by subsection (1), a restraint order may make such provision as the High Court may think fit- - (a) for the reasonable living expenses of a person against whom the restraint order is being made and his or her family or household; and - (b) for the reasonable legal expenses of such person in connection with any proceedings instituted against him or her in terms of this Chapter or any criminal proceedings to which such proceedings may relate, if the court is satisfied that the person whose expenses must be provided for has disclosed under oath all his or her interests in property subject to a restraint order and that the person cannot meet the expenses concerned out of his or her unrestrained property.
+- (1) The National Director may by way of an ex parte application apply to a competent High Court for an order prohibiting any person, subject to such conditions and exceptions as may be specified in the order, from dealing in any manner with any property to which the order relates. - (2) A restraint order may be made- - (a) in respect of such realizable property as may be specified in the restraint order and which is held by the person against whom the restraint order is being made; - (b) in respect of all realizable property held by such person, whether it is specified in the restraint order or not; - (c) in respect of all property which, if it is transferred to such person after the making of the restraint order, would be realizable property. - (3) (a) A court to which an application is made in terms of subsection (1) may make a provisional restraint order having immediate effect and may simultaneously grant a rule nisi calling upon the defendant upon a day mentioned in the rule to appear and to show cause why the restraint order should not be made final. - (b) If the defendant has been absent during a period of 21 days from his or her usual place of residence and from his or her business, if any, within the Republic, the court may direct that it shall be sufficient service of that rule if a copy thereof is affixed to or near the outer door of the buildings where the court sits and published in the Gazette, or may direct some other mode of service. - (c) Upon application by the defendant, the court may anticipate the return day for the purpose of discharging the provisional restraint order if 24 hours' notice of such application has been given to the applicant contemplated in subsection (1). - (4) (a) A restraint order shall provide for notice to be given to persons affected by the order. - (b) [paragraph (b) deleted by section 4(a) of Act 38 of 1999] - (5) [subsection (5) deleted by section 4(b) of Act 38 of 1999] - (6) Without derogating from the generality of the powers conferred by subsection (1), a restraint order may make such provision as the High Court may think fit- - (a) for the reasonable living expenses of a person against whom the restraint order is being made and his or her family or household; and if the court is satisfied that the person whose expenses must be provided for has disclosed under oath all his or her interests in property subject to a restraint order and that the person cannot meet the expenses concerned out of his or her unrestrained property.